Essential Living Fund (ELF) Scheme Policy - Southend-on-Sea

 This list is not exhaustive.

-Help people remain in the community rather than enter an institution or care home in which they will receive care
+Help people remain in the community rather than enter into unsettlement

-An ELF grant could also be claimed under this rule for applicants who are moving nearer to relatives/close friends who will provide support or applicants moving nearer or into the house of a vulnerable person to provide support.
-The decision maker should try and check that the new care arrangement is meant to be permanent by talking informally the person who will be providing the care.
+• if they are moving to be nearer a carer the decision maker should try and check that the new care arrangement is meant to be permanent by talking informally the person who will be providing the care.
 If that is not possible they could seek advice from other interested parties such as the Social Services Department.
-The decision maker should have particular regard to the nature, extent and urgency of the need.
+The decision maker should have particular regard to the nature, extent and urgency of the need

 Help people with certain travel costs